 Genomind PGx test overview

-Genomind’s PGx test analyzes 24 selected genes that have been shown in numerous clinical studies to have implications for response and/or tolerability to treatments used for depression, anxiety, OCD, ADHD, bipolar disorder, and schizophrenia.
+Genomind’s PGx testing analyzes 24 selected genes that have been shown in numerous clinical studies to have implications for response and/or tolerability to treatments used for depression, anxiety, OCD, ADHD, bipolar disorder, and schizophrenia.
 These 24 genes are split into the two following categories.

 Pharmacodynamics – what drugs do to our body